Home Assistant for Home Automation

 - VLAN “Technik”: for all switches, alarm system etc. with “partially” trusted interfaces

 The access point (a TP-Link Archer C7 and a TP-Link EAP221) are also powered by OpenWrt and provides two WiFi networks, one bridge to “Private” and one bridge to “Technik”.
 This way, also the wireless appliances can be added to an “untrusted” network section.

-The OpenWrt firewall on the EdgeRouter-X allows or denies access and routing between the different subnets and the Internet.
+The OpenWrt firewall on the EdgeRouter-X allows or denies access and routes between the different subnets and the Internet.

 Regarding the light switches, I wanted a rather simple solution that can be used stand-alone without any dependency on a central server or infrastructure.
 For half a year we had a ready-made solution (Denkovi smartDEN IP-Maxi), but the system is not very flexible.
 Plus, since it provides only HTTP and SNMP interfaces, the integration into Home Assistant is also not very tight.
 Therefore, I went for my own solution based on ESPHome:

 I designed a bunch of PCBs and smart home modules, all powered by ESPHome: